Veronicastrum virginicum, Culver's root: planting, growing

 Graphic foliage of Veronicastrum virginicum

-Plant Veronicastrum virginicum from February to April after frosts or from September to November after hot weather.
+Plant Veronicastrum virginicum from February to April after frosts or from September to November after hot spells.

 In open ground

-Plant in a staggered pattern: at least 5 plants per m², spaced 40–60 cm apart.
-For a striking effect, plant in small groups.
+Plant in staggered rows: minimum 5 plants per m², spaced 40 to 60 cm apart.
+For a striking effect, we recommend planting in small groups.

 • Soak the rootball in a bucket before planting